needle-mirror/com.unity.xr.hands/Documentation~/project-setup/install-xrhands.md

 XR Hands 1.5 is compatible with Unity 2021.3 and later.

 > [!NOTE]
-> XR Hands 1.5 is compatible with Unity 2021.3 and up, but it does not appear in the Package Manager window.
+> XR Hands <span class="short_version">X.Y</span> is compatible with Unity 2021.3 and up, but it does not appear in the Package Manager window.

 # Required packages